 Antitrust enforcement has not been able to sufficiently restore competition in hospital markets.
 In their new book, Professors David Dranove and Lawton R. Burns conclude that "antitrust agencies have taken a go-slow approach to enforcement, reflecting a combination of risk aversion, resource limits, and rules of the legal system."
 The antitrust response has been inadequate, notwithstanding the significant resources dedicated to restoring competition in health care.
 For example, between 2010 and 2018, over half of antitrust cases brought by the FTC were focused on the health care industry.
-He transfer endough the strength of the supervision of the antitrust agencies.
+Yet, antitrust policy makes enforcement difficult.
+For example, many mergers are too small to require reporting to antitrust agencies.
 This allows hospitals to expand piecemeal and without supervision.
 Similarly, the FTC cannot take action against anticompetitive conduct by not-for-profit entities; this presents a significant problem, considering how many hospitals are run as not-for-profits.
 Consequently, the problem of concentrated hospital markets dominated by mega-providers driving up the cost of health care in the United States requires new remedies.